amanjaiswalofficial/data-engineer-roadmap/README.md

-# journey-in-data-engineering
+# data-engineering-resources
-A repository containing all the course demo and examples related to journey in the data engineering path
+A repository containing all the course demo and examples related to journey in the data engineering path.
+Feel free to fork

 #### Spark With Scala Examples - Index
  - RatingsCounter